Car dealerships are being disrupted by a multi-day outage after cyberattacks on software supplier

 The message added that the company was aware of “bad actors” posing as members or affiliates of CDK to try to obtain system access by contacting customers.
 It urged employers to be cautious of any attempted phishing.

-Several major auto companies — including Stellantis, Ford and BWM — confirmed to The Associated Press Friday that the CDK outage had impacted some of their dealers, but that sales operations continue.
+Several major auto companies — including Stellantis, Ford and BMW — confirmed to The Associated Press Friday that the CDK outage had impacted some of their dealers, but that sales operations continue.

 In light of the ongoing situation, a spokesperson for Stellantis said that many dealerships had switched to manual processes to serve customers.
 That includes writing up orders by hand.